spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/delete-stores.md

 For more information about maintenance mode, see [Enable and disable maintenance mode](/docs/cloud/dev/spryker-cloud-commerce-os/manage-maintenance-mode/enable-and-disable-maintenance-mode.html).

-2. Make sure there aren't too many messages showing in the RabbitMQ.
-Wait for the messages to be processed.
+2. Check the number of messaged in RabbitMQ.
+If there are too many, wait for them to be processed.

 3. Suspend P&S and the Cronjob scheduler: